 He was wondering, in essence, “Why do I have a dumb team full of smart people?”

-It’s a thought-provoking question about a pervasive problem: teams full of brilliant individuals all-too-often fail to add up to the sum of their parts.
+It’s a problem that frustrates managers everywhere: teams full of brilliant individuals often fail to add up to the sum of their parts.
 As the executive pointed out, they may be full of bright, well-intentioned people, but judging by their performance you’d be hard pressed to prove it.
-Staffed smart, they operate dumb.
+They’re staffed smart but they operate dumb.
 It’s a conundrum reflected in everything from derailed strategies, bad decisions, feeble meetings, muddled change, stunted projects, toxic conflicts, gross misunderstandings, and lost opportunities.

 Dumb Team Syndrome (DTS)

-When I say a team is dumb, I am not suggesting it’s full of stupid people, but that their collective behavior renders them less effective than expected given the bright individuals that comprise it.
-Individual team members can be as brilliant as Crick and Watson yet work together like Dumb and Dumber – a syndrome that manifests itself with some or all of the following characteristics:
+When I say a team is dumb, I’m not suggesting it’s full of stupid people, but that their collective behavior renders them less effective than expected given the caliber of people on the team.
+Individual team members can be as brilliant as Crick and Watson yet still work together like Dumb and Dumber – a syndrome that manifests some or all of the following team characteristics:

 - It underperforms.
 Weighed down by defensiveness and dysfunction, the team is unable to align their smart intentions with their actual behavior.
-People may have a clear game plan but they’re unable to behave in ways that support it.
 An executive team at a large financial services firm, for example, wanted to successfully institute a breakthrough strategy, but fierce infighting and Machiavellian politics crippled the team’s ability to enact it.

-- It’s blind.They have lots of blindspots so they’re often caught off-guard by events they should have seen coming.
-This blindness is often caused by two things: their arrogance prevents them from exploring different points of view, and their defensive behavior limits their access to critical information.
+- It’s blind.They have lots of blind spots so they’re often caught off-guard by events they should have seen coming.
+This blindness is often caused by two things: their defensive, anti-learning behavior prevents them from exploring different points of view and limits their access to critical information.

-- It’s out of balance.They spend little time working in that productive conversational space I call the “sweet spot,” where candor and curiosity are in equilibrium, and where the exchange of ideas is open-minded, responsibly rigorous, evidence-based, and learning-focused.
-In the very circumstances they most need to maintain this precious balance, they tend to lose it by dropping candor and becoming overly guarded and cautious, or by dropping curiosity and growing arrogant and argumentative.
-Often both reactions simultaneously, with some people starting to argue while everyone else shuts down.
+- It’s out of balance.They spend little time working in that productive conversational space I refer to as the “sweet spot” where candor and curiosity are in balance, and where the exchange of ideas is open-minded, responsibly rigorous, evidence-based, and learning-focused.
+In the very circumstances team members most need to maintain this precious equilibrium they tend to lose it by dropping candor and becoming timid and cautious, or by dropping curiosity and growing arrogant and argumentative.

-- It’s over-confident.Team members are over-confident in their team’s abilities because they overrate their own smarts and under-rate the smarts of others.
-It takes competence, in other words, to recognize incompetence.
-Researchers refer to this as the Dunning-Kruger Effect, a phenomenon in which incompetent people are blind to their incompetence so they actually believe they are more competent than other people.
+- It’s over-confident.Team members are over-confident in their team’s abilities because they focus on their individual abilities and assume that will lead to collective performance.
+“We’re a bunch of really smart, committed people so of course our team will perform brilliantly.”
+The inability to see the difference between having smart people on a team and smart team performance results in a Dunning-Kruger Effect, a phenomenon in which incompetent people are blind to their incompetence so they actually believe they are more competent than other people.
 In a similar way, a dumb team is often too dumb to know it’s dumb.

 - It’s stuck.Thanks to the Dunning-Kruger effect there’s also a disturbing gap between a team’s ability to work and learn together and the demands of the predicament it’s facing.
 Why?
 Hindered by the flawed assumption that they’re smarter than they really are, they put little effort into getting smarter.
 They respond poorly to unfamiliar situations because they’re anemic learners in situations where robust learning is needed.

-- It shows.A dumb team can’t hide its problems, so it’s reputation suffers because it’s perceived as dysfunctional by outside people and groups.
+- It shows.A dumb team can’t hide its problems, so it’s reputation suffers because it’s perceived as dysfunctional by other people and groups.

 What’s the flaw?
 How is it possible that a team’s collective IQ can be so dramatically lower than the sum of it parts?
 What dumbs them down?
-What do they lack as a group that retards their ability to turn their individual smarts into team smarts?
+What do they lack as a group that impedes their ability to turn their individual capabilities into collective performance?

-What’s lacking is a pivotal competence that helps people turn their intelligence, education, experience, and knowledge into collaborative learning and team effectiveness.
-This missing piece of the puzzle is – you guessed it – conversational capacity – the ability to orchestrate open, balanced, learning-focused dialogue about difficult subjects and in stressful circumstances.
+What lacking is a pivotal competence that helps people turn their intelligence, education, experience, and knowledge into collaborative learning and team effectiveness.
+This missing piece of the puzzle is conversational capacity – the ability to orchestrate constructive, learning-focused dialogue about difficult subjects and in challenging circumstances.

 It’s a make-or-break capability.
 A team with high conversational capacity can work smart and perform effectively even when dealing with their most troublesome issues.
 A team lacking that capacity, by contrast, can turn dumb and perform poorly in the face of even a petty disagreement.